wp-plugins/ehive-search/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.2 =
+* Added option to search the private index for a Site type configured as Account.

 = 2.1.1 =
 * First stable release of the eHive Access plugin.

 == Upgrade Notice ==
+= 2.1.2 =
+* Added option to search the private index for a Site type configured as Account.

 = 2.1.1 =
 This is the first stable release of the eHive Access plugin.